Dad arrested in Puerto Rico after daughter, 2, found dead in suitcase left near train tracks

 “RPD detectives do not believe the two are in danger, however, they are missing,” the department said in the statement.

-Police said the toddler was last seen with family members in Virginia in August 2017 and the pair may have relocated to Charlotte-Macklenburg in North Carolina or to Jersey City, where police made the grisly discovery on April 11, ABC7NY reported.
+Police said the toddler was last seen with family members in Virginia in August 2017 and the pair may have relocated to Charlotte-Mecklenburg in North Carolina or to Jersey City, where police made the grisly discovery on April 11, ABC7NY reported.

 It’s unclear how the child died.
 Hudson County prosecutor’s office said officials believe the girl died outside of New Jersey, NBCNewYork reported.